'Increased Deaths Always Follow Increased Infections,' Judge Warns, as Dallas County Reports Record 40 COVID-19 Deaths

-Dallas County is reporting 1,427 new COVID-19 cases Monday along with another record 40 deaths related to the virus, the second time the county has reported that record-high total in the last week.
+Dallas County is reporting 1,438 new COVID-19 cases Tuesday along with another 39 deaths related to the virus, a near-record number of deaths for the third time in a week.

-"This ties our highest reported deaths on any given day.
-Deaths will be high for at least the next two weeks as they are the result of the high number of cases and spread in the community in December and January," said Dallas County Judge Clay Jenkins.
-"We must continue to make good choices and lower our numbers."

-Jenkins said there are signs of encouragement including COVID-19 hospitalizations dropping below 1,000 patients for the first time in several weeks to 914 patients.
+"We know that February will be a dark time for death due to the high number of people who contracted COVID-19 in the last two months.
+However, if we make good decisions today, we will see that manifest itself with less cases in 10 to 14 days and less death next month with more of our most vulnerable getting vaccinated each day," said Dallas County Judge Clay Jenkins.
+"March can be better and each subsequent month can be a little brighter if we make good choices now."

-- A man in his 30s who was a resident of the City of Dallas.
-He had been critically ill in an area hospital and had underlying high-risk health conditions.
+- A man in his 40s who was a resident of the City of Grand Prairie.
+He had been hospitalized in an area hospital and had underlying high-risk health conditions.

-- A man in his 50s who was a resident of the City of Dallas.
-He had been hospitalized and had underlying high-risk health conditions.
+- A man in his 60s who was a resident of the City of Dallas.
+He had been critically ill and had underlying high-risk health conditions.

 - A woman in her 60s who was a resident of the City of Dallas.
 She had been critically ill in an area hospital and had underlying high-risk health conditions.